Majolica Mania: Transatlantic Pottery in England and the United States, 1850—1915

 Major Producers in the United States

-Baltimore was also home to two American majolica makers: D.H.
+Baltimore was also home to two American majolica makers: D.F.
 Haynes & Company’s Chesapeake Pottery and Edwin Bennett Pottery.
 Objects in the exhibition made by these manufacturers include a large fern stand with griffin support by Edwin Bennett Pottery, shown at the 1893 Chicago World’s Fair.
-Griffen, Smith & Hill, one of the best and largest American majolica manufacturers, is represented in the exhibition by an extensive range of patterns and forms, including an array of the firm’s popular Shell ware (1879–1889).
-Other American producers included in the exhibition are George Morley of East Liverpool, Ohio and Peekskill Pottery in Peekskill, New York.
+Griffen, Smith & Hill, one of the best and largest American majolica manufacturers, is represented in the exhibition by an extensive range of patterns and forms, including the firm’s popular “Shell” ware (1879–1890).
+Other American producers included in the exhibition are George Morley of East Liverpool, Ohio and the Peekskill Pottery Works in New York’s Hudson Valley.

 Decline of Majolica and Workplace Reforms

 Awareness of the occupational dangers of working in the majolica industry spread in the late nineteenth century.
 The potteries were fired with coal, and throwing, turning, pressing, and casting the ware created a dusty environment.
 Laborers in the industry regularly inhaled smoke and dust.
-Women accounted for 40% of the workforce in English potteries, performing tasks that often required the most substantial exposure to lead.
+Women accounted for 40% of the workforce in English potteries, performing tasks that often required the most substantial exposure to lead, such as painting on majolica glazes.
 Starting in 1896, English doctors were required to report cases of lead poisoning for the first time.
 The damning statistics revealed that potters suffered from lead poisoning more frequently than workers in any other trade.
 Workplace reforms to reduce exposure to lead soon followed in the early twentieth century.
 These regulations coincided with changes in taste, and ultimately, production of majolica came to an end.

 Majolica Mania includes a ceramic memorial by contemporary artist Walter McConnell commissioned by Bard Graduate Center and the Walters Art Museum that honors the many workers in the majolica industry, especially women, who ultimately became sick or died as a result of working with toxic lead-based glazes and other hazardous materials.